johndpope/Docker-2/README.md

 ## What apps are included in this stack?

-The apps I use are scattered around in five different docker-compose files (on five hosts listed above).
-Some apps are used in more than one host and some on only one.
+The apps I use serve as a way to get control of my data and services I use in my day to day life.
+Most of this is still growing as I add more and more services.

 ### Backend Services

-- Traefik - Reverse Proxy
+- Traefik
-- Authelia - Private Forward Authentication
+- Authelia
-- Portainer - Container Management
+- Portainer
-- Organizr - Unified Frontend
-- Heimdall - Unified Frontend Alternative

-### Webfronts
+### Web Fronts

 - Organizr
 - Heimdall